Images Dr. Kaae.

 Brown widows can be located by finding their easily identifiable egg sacks.
 They resemble a sandspur having pointed projections all over, and are sometimes described as "spiky" in appearance.
 Eggs hatch in approximately 20 days.

 Like all widow species, this brown widow is medically significant with neurotoxic venom.
-Some experts claim that brown widow venom is two times as potent as that of the black widow venom, but is usually confined to the bite area and surrounding tissue and typically lacks systemic effects.
+Some experts claim that brown widow venom is 2 times as potent as that of the black widow venom, but is usually confined to the bite area and surrounding tissue and typically lacks systemic effects.
 Other sources say that the brown widow is less venomous than the black widow.
 Regardless, individuals who have been bitten typically describe the experience as very painful and care should be taken when working or playing in the areas they inhabit.

 Brown Recluse or Violin Spider.
 Loxoceles reclusa.
 This spider is known as the fiddleback, recluse and violin spiders.
-Loxoceles reclusa or the brown recluse spider is commonly found in the central and south-central U.S. Loxoceles laeta or the Chilean brown spider (also known as the South American violin) was found in Los Angeles a number of years ago but recent identifications are non-existent.
+This species is commonly found in the central and south-central U.S. Loxoceles laeta or the Chilean brown spider (also known as the South American violin) was found in Los Angeles a number of years ago but recent identifications are non-existent.
 There is also considerable controversy as to if the brown recluse spider still exists in California.
 The medical community annually reports treating many bites from the recluse spider.
 However, spider experts claim this spider no longer exists in California.
 Because little is known about the effect of the bite of many spider species, it is quite possible that the medically treated cases are not due to the recluse but any of a number of other spiders or more commonly to bacterial skin infections.
 The latter is especially possible when allergic reactions are considered.

 Complete distribution range of wild and domestic Loxosceles recluse.
 Image Courtesy Bob the Wikipedian Public Domain.

 This species is typically between ¼ in and ¾ inch in length but may grow to considerably larger sizes.
 They vary in coloration and may be brown, gray, or a deep yellow and usually have violin shaped markings on top of the cephalothorax.
 As a result, the common nicknames are fiddleback spider, brown fiddler and violin spider.
-The violin pattern is not diagnostic as other spiders may have similar markings (pirate spiders).
+The violin pattern is not diagnostic, as other spiders may have similar markings (pirate spiders).
 Positive identification can be made by the number and arrangement of the simple eyes.
-While most spiders have eight eyes, recluse spiders have 6 or 3 pair that are arranged in an upside down or semicircle pattern with one median and two lateral pairs.
+While most spiders have 8 eyes, recluse spiders have 6 or 3 pair that are arranged in an upside down or semicircle pattern with 1 median and 2 lateral pairs.
 Very few spiders have 3 pairs of eyes arranged in this manner.
 The abdomen bears many fine short hairs.

 Behavioral characteristics of this spider can also be used in identification.
 When standing on a flat surface, all legs are typically extended.
 If they are defensive, they withdraw the front legs straight backwards.
 At the same time they withdraw their rear legs into a position for lunging forward.
 Movement is an evenly paced with legs extended.
 When threatened, they typically withdraw and apparently to avoid conflict.
 If they are confined or detained, they try to avoid contact with rotating movements.